caetano-dev/tabdrop/README.md

 ## Automatic Cleanup

-TabDrop automatically deletes collections older than 2 months using Vercel Cron Jobs (runs daily at midnight UTC).
+TabDrop automatically deletes collections older than an specified number of months using Vercel Cron Jobs (runs daily at midnight UTC).
+You can customize the age threshold in the Environment Variables.

 **Configuration:**
 - Schedule: Edit `schedule` in `vercel.json` (default: `0 0 * * *`)
 - Age threshold: Edit `deleteOldCollections(2)` in `app/api/cron/cleanup/route.ts`
 - Manual test: `curl http://localhost:3000/api/cron/cleanup`

-See `CLEANUP_CRON_SETUP.md` for detailed documentation.

 ## Use Cases